rabutler/rabutler.github.io/_posts/2016-01-11-incorporating-static-ggvis-figures-into-a-website.md

 ## Final Thoughts

-If you want to included static ggvis figures into your website or blog, it really only takes adding a few links to the appropriate JavaScript libraries.
+If you want to included static ggvis figures into your website or blog, it really only takes adding a few references to the appropriate JavaScript libraries.
 After that, it is a matter of choice for how to simplify the process for your individual site setup.

 [a]: http://rpubs.com
 [b]: https://cran.r-project.org/web/packages/ggvis/vignettes/vega.html